 - 1. At the cStor-V login page use the default admin username: cpacket - 2.
 If you have deployed from AWS Marketplace, the password will be the EC2 Instance ID found on the EC2 Instance page for the cStor-V. (looks like i-0b351d27f546e3367 where the letters and numbers are unique for your instance).
-If you have deployed using a cPacket shared AMI, the password will be : cpacketpw - 3.
+If you have deployed using a cPacket shared AMI, the password will be: cpacketpw - 3.
 After you login on the left pane select Software. - 4.
 Enter the license key provided to you from cPacket.

+Important:

-Important: If you want to reinstall a different configuration and reuse the same license key, make sure you delete the license from the cStor-V using the steps below:
+If you want to reinstall a different configuration and reuse the same license key, make sure you delete the license from the cStor-V before destroying the instance using the following steps.

-- 1. On the left panel, select Software. - 2.
-Select Delete to release the license and confirm the delete.
+- 1. On the left panel, select Software. - Select Delete to release the license and confirm the delete.